BradhamLab/ncfs/readme.md

 ## Installation

-The package is not currently available on `pip` or `conda`, so cloning/forking the repository is the best way to install the package.
-The package relies on `numpy` and `scipy`.
+The package can be with pip using the following command:

+`pip install ncfs`

 ## Example